 BitCoin Gold was compromised by a “51 percent attack” in which the hackers apparently employed rented computers to achieve this previously theoretical type of cyberattack.
 These attacks occur when one entity gains control over more than 51% of the network hash-rate.

 Then, the successful attacker can not only prevent valid transactions from occurring but also reverse previously completed transactions on the blockchain.
 This degree of control even enables a single coin to be spent twice from the same origin—a so-called double-spend attack like the thefts that occurred on Bitcoin Gold.

 This attack netted thieves in excess of $18 million.
-Possibly the blame for the Bitcoin Gold trouble lies with the fact that it uses the Proof of Work (PoW) consensus protocol of Bitcoin in a small pool to create distributed trustless consensus.
+Possibly the blame for the Bitcoin Gold trouble lies with the fact that it uses the Proof of Work (Pow) is a consensus model in blockchain techn...
+More (PoW) Consensus is a mechanism to achieve the necessary agreement ...
+More protocol of Bitcoin in a small pool to create distributed trustless consensus.
 However, these thefts raise questions regarding the wisdom of utilizing the PoW to solve the double-spend problem in smaller cryptocurrencies with a small network of miners.

 6. Zaif – Exchange Hack